gregnordin/notes_to_self/make/notes-make_and_makefiles.md

 >       .ONESHELL:

+Here is some additional info from [Chnossos answer](https://stackoverflow.com/questions/1789594/how-do-i-write-the-cd-command-in-a-makefile):

+>New special target: .ONESHELL instructs make to invoke a single instance of the shell and provide it with the entire recipe, regardless of how many lines it contains.

 [How do I write the 'cd' command in a makefile?](https://stackoverflow.com/questions/1789594/how-do-i-write-the-cd-command-in-a-makefile)

 >It is actually executing the command, changing the directory to some_directory, however, this is performed in a sub-process shell, and affects neither make nor the shell you're working from.

 >If you're looking to perform more tasks within some_directory, you need to add a && and append the other commands as well.
 Note that you cannot use new lines as they are interpreted by make as the end of the rule, so any new lines you use for clarity need to be escaped by a backslash.

+[Makefile for Projects with Subdirectories](https://yuukidach.github.io/2019/08/05/makefile-learning/) - See Practice 3 for interesting way of handling `.PHONY`:

+    PHONY := $(TARGET)
+    ...
+    PHONY += clean
+    clean:
+        ...
+    ...
+    PHONY += echoes
+    echoes:
+        ...
+    ...
+    .PHONY = $(PHONY)

+Or, one can just put `.PHONY: <something>` right before `<something>` definition.